bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
 * Revise some annotations
 * Reviews starting with Uncanny
-* Am I being clear on the difference between Bobtail and Yearling's Bobtail?
-    * Make it an Uncanny annotation
 * Allow annotations to be clicked in dashboard
     * Change hrefProp to something else
     * Always have href on Anchor tag